Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Someone who is depressed often reports feeling too tired to do things.
 This fatigue is actually a symptom of depression and a good indicator of a deeper issue.

 People’s sleep cycles can also be impacted by depression.
-Whether this means that someone is struggling to sleep, or sleeping too much, abnormal sleep patterns are a good indicator of depression.
+Whether this means that someone is struggling to get enough sleep, or sleeping too much, abnormal sleep patterns are a good indicator of depression.

 For someone struggling with depression, personal hygiene or appearance is often not at the top of their list of concerns.
 This can lead to slipping standards of self-care.